 - Developing strong, positive health and safety attitudes among those employees reporting directly to them.
-Ensuring that a positive health, safety and welfare awareness culture is also developed, actively encouraged and reinforced with all students. - Applying the school's Health and Safety Policy to their own department or area of work and be directly responsible to the Business Manager for the application of the health and safety procedures and arrangements to all staff and students. - Developing, publishing and sharing with members of the team, specific Health and Safety procedures for high risk departments, such as Science, Design and Technology, PE and Art. - Maintaining or having access to an up to date library of relevant published health and safety guidance from sources including CLEAPSS, AfPE and ensure that all staff are aware of and make use of such guidance. - Ensuring regular health and safety risk assessments are undertaken for the activities for which they are responsible and that control measures are implemented and shared with all staff. - Ensuring that appropriate safe working procedures are brought to the attention of all staff under their control. - Ensuring that where necessary, the appropriate personal protective equipment is available, in good condition and used and that any other identified safety measures in the risk assessment are implemented. - Resolving any health, safety and welfare problems members of staff refer to them, and inform the Headteacher/Business Manager of any problems to which they cannot achieve a satisfactory solution within the resources available to them.
+Ensuring that a positive health, safety and welfare awareness culture is also developed, actively encouraged and reinforced with all students. - Applying the school's Health and Safety Policy to their own department or area of work and be directly responsible to the Headteacher for the application of the health and safety procedures and arrangements to all staff and students. - Developing, publishing and sharing with members of the team, specific Health and Safety procedures for high risk departments, such as Science, Design and Technology, PE and Art. - Ensuring regular health and safety risk assessments are undertaken for the activities for which they are responsible and that control measures are implemented and shared with all staff. - Ensuring that appropriate safe working procedures are brought to the attention of all staff under their control. - Ensuring that where necessary, the appropriate personal protective equipment is available, in good condition and used and that any other identified safety measures in the risk assessment are implemented. - Resolving any health, safety and welfare problems members of staff refer to them, and inform the Headteacher/Office Manager of any problems to which they cannot achieve a satisfactory solution within the resources available to them. - Checking the adequacy of fire precautions and procedures in liaison with the Estates Manager.

-- Carrying out termly inspections (as a minimum 3 times per year) of their areas of responsibility to ensure that equipment, furniture and activities are safe and record these inspections, reporting any defaults in line with school procedure where required.
-Arrange for the repair, replacement or removal of any item of furniture or equipment that has been identified as unsafe. - Checking the adequacy of fire precautions and procedures in liaison with the Business Manager.
 Ensuring that a copy of the lockdown, Fire Action Notices and assembly point(s) are prominently displayed in all rooms and areas for which they are responsible. - Ensuring, so far as is reasonably practicable, the provision of sufficient information, instruction, training and supervision to enable other employees and students to avoid hazards and contribute positively to their own health and safety. - Establishing acceptable housekeeping and safe storage standards, in all areas of their responsibility. - Developing a training plan that includes specific job instructions, induction and health and safety training for new or transferred employees.
 Ensuring that the training needs of their staff are monitored and training opportunities made available.
-Notify the Business Manager of any identified training needs annually via the training development plan and as part of the induction programme for any new staff that join during the year. - Ensuring that all accidents (including dangerous occurrences) occurring within their department are promptly reported and investigated using the appropriate forms etc.
+Notify the Head Teacher/Office Manager of any identified training needs annually via the training development plan and as part of the induction programme for any new staff that join during the year.

-3.6.
+• Ensuring that all accidents, incidents and dangerous occurrences occurring within their department are promptly reported and investigated using the Trust's compliance system.

+3.7.
 Teaching Staff, Cover Supervisors and Supply Teachers

 Teaching Staff, Cover Supervisors and Supply Teachers are responsible to their line managers or heads of department for the health and safety of themselves, other staff and students, and activities under their control.
-In order to achieve this, their duties include the following:-
+In order to achieve this, their duties include the following: -